coolaj86/Tolmey/README.md

 `Tolmey` is a little library for getting mapping images from latitdue and longitudes.

-Currently its main function is to convert latitude and longitude coordinates into a coordinate system used by [OpenStreetMap](http://openstreetmap.org), and turn the resulting coordinates into a URL for downloading that tile.
+It works for mapping systems using the EPSG:3857 or "Spherical Mercator" coordinate system.

+This is the coordinate system used by most online mapping applications (OpenStreetMap, Google Maps, and a few others).
+The means that you can convert from a latitude and longitude to a map tile URL, to download or do whatever you want with.

 The code for transforming the coordinates was heavily inspired by the [FoxtrotGPS](http://foxtrotgps.org) code for doing so.